zslwyuan/Light-HLS/README.md

          python LibGen.py -n 12 -p xc7z020clg484-1

-8. Light-HLS supports HLS directives for the design, including loop unrolling, loop pipelining, array partitioning, static array setting, dataflow and clock settings, which can be set in a configuration file.
+5. Light-HLS supports HLS directives for the design, including loop unrolling, loop pipelining, array partitioning, static array setting, dataflow and clock settings, which can be set in a configuration file.
 An example is shown in **[config_2mm.txt](https://github.com/zslwyuan/Light-HLS/blob/master/Tests/Light_HLS_Top/config_2mm.txt)** and **[config_conv.txt](https://github.com/zslwyuan/Light-HLS/blob/master/Tests/Light_HLS_Top/config_conv.txt)**.
 If you want to check the loops' labels, please run Light-HLS with loop configurations first and the source code with labels for loop, "tmp_loopLabeled.cc", will be generated in the directory.
 If you need to set array partition for the arrays, please note that in Light-HLS, the definition of the order of dimentsion is shown like   \[...\]\[second dimension\]\[first dimension\].

-9. As you can notice in the usage examples, Light-HLS can run with DEBUG flag and lots of information during the HLS procedure will be dumped for analysis.
+6. As you can notice in the usage examples, Light-HLS can run with DEBUG flag and lots of information during the HLS procedure will be dumped for analysis.

+**For optimization:**

+In Light-HLS, many useful hints or informations are provided in runtime public variables or dumped log files for further optimization.

+1. For design configuration optimization, Light-HLS provides users with the information of loops and arrays.
+For examples: (1) Light-HLS can [detect thost targets, e.g. loops and arrays, which can be set HLS directives](https://github.com/zslwyuan/Light-HLS/tree/master/Implementations/HI_PragmaTargetExtraction).
+(2) Light-HLS will [indicate whether an array partitioning is useful to improve performance](https://github.com/zslwyuan/Light-HLS/blob/master/Implementations/HI_WithDirectiveTimingResourceEvaluation/HI_WithDirectiveTimingResourceEvaluation_BramInfo.cc#L2518-L2545).(3) Light-HLS can [evaluate the parallelism relationship between arrays and loops, which helps designer to proper partition arrays or unroll loops, e.g. some arrays should be partitioned when a specific loop is unrolled](https://github.com/zslwyuan/Light-HLS/blob/master/Implementations/HI_ArraySensitiveToLoopLevel/HI_ArraySensitiveToLoopLevel_BramAccessTracer.cc#L881-L1012).

+2. For timing optimization, Light-HLS records the information of scheduling.
+Following are the examples: (1) The basic scheduling information, such as the timing of loops/functions/basic blocks and the scheduling of each instruction.
+(2) The log file presenting the iterative search procedure for different pipeline initiation intervals with the information of conflicts of BRAM access and the dependences among different accesses.

+3. For resource optimization, more than indicating the resource cost of each instruction, Light-HLS

 ***